CloudCannon/hugo-starter/content/_index.md

     image_alt:
 ---
 Some text

-A new paragraph

-A new paragraph<br>Woah a linebreak out of nowhere<br>And another one
+Some more text

-A new paragraph
+A new new line